Dapizz01/panoptoDownloader/README.md

 ## How to install
 1. Download this repo
 2. Download and install all dependencies
-3. Put the binary file (panoptoDownloader) in one of the $PATH directories, otherwise just use the bash script (panoptoDownloader.sh)
+3. Put the script file (panoptoDownloader) in one of the $PATH directories
-4. Make a text file with one link (for UNIVR, it's the lesson link, not the video link) per line, you can put as many links as you want
+4. Make a text file with one link (for UNIVR, it's the lesson link) per line, you can put as many links as you want
 5. Use the script
 ## How to use the script
 If the script is in $PATH